Chart Color Schemes

 Norman Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Norman Park's estimated population is around 7,354.
-This reflects an increase of 512 people since the 2021 Census, which reported a population of 6,842.
-The change is inferred from AreaSearch's estimation of the resident population at 7,348 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,342 persons per square kilometer, placing Norman Park in the upper quartile relative to national locations assessed by AreaSearch.
-Norman Park's 7.5% growth since census positions it within 1.4 percentage points of the national average (8.9%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 56.99999999999999% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Norman Park's population is estimated at around 7,365 as of Nov 2025.
+This reflects an increase of 523 people (7.6%) since the 2021 Census, which reported a population of 6,842 people.
+The change is inferred from the resident population of 7,347 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,347 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Norman Park's 7.6% growth since census positions it within 2.1 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.

 Frequently Asked Questions - Population